opentoonz/opentoonz_docs/source/applying_special_fx.rst

 Toonz Level
 '''''''''''
-The Toonz Level special FX can be applied only to Toonz raster and vector levels (TLV and PLI files).
-They usually affect the drawings they are applied to according to style indexes.
-Style indexes can be retrieved in the palette after the # symbol in the style tooltip, or in the bottom right corner of the style in large thumbnails mode.
+Toonz Level type of effects can be applied only to Toonz Vector and Toonz Raster (PLI and TLV files).
+They usually affect the drawings they are applied to according to Style indexes.
+Style indexes can be retrieved in the Palette after the # symbol in the Style tooltip, or in the *bottom right corner* of the style in any of the **Thumbnails View** modes.

-Index numbers can be specified in the related text field.
-They have to be separated by a comma; to define a range of indexes, you can type the first and the last separated by a dash (e.g. 4-7 will refer to indexes 4, 5, 6 and 7).
+Index numbers can be specified in the related text field, separated by a comma.
+To define a range of indexes, you should type the first and last separated by a dash (e.g. 4-7 will refer to indexes 4, 5, 6 and 7).
 To select all indexes, type ``all`` ; to select no index, type ``none`` .

-Toonz Level special FX have to be always applied first when a series of special FX are applied to an animation level, as they work only on Toonz raster or vector levels that have not been transformed by other effects.
-However two or more Toonz Level special FX can be applied to the same animation level.
+Toonz Level type of effects have to be always applied first when a series of effects are applied to an animation level, as they work only on Toonz Vector or Toonz Raster levels that have not been transformed by other type of effects.
+However two or more Toonz Level type of effects can be applied to the same animation level.

 .. _art_contour: